Hyrax provides direct access to subsetting of NASA data using Python or your favorite analysis tool

 Hyrax and Panoply Example

 Panoply plots geo-referenced and other arrays from netCDF, HDF, GRIB, and other datasets.
 With Panoply 4 (and later) you can Explore remote OpenDAP catalogs and open datasets served from them.
+For this example we used Panoply version 5.5.0.
+Older versions may not support URLs that use the dap4:// protocol.

 1. Launch Panoply and click File > Open > Open Remote Dataset